PALMER LAKE, EL PASO COUNTY, COLORADO, GEOLOGY

 Close to the mountain front, colluvium and alluvium have washed down over the Higher Terrace Gravel (Figure 1).
 Colluvium has also formed around Ben Lomand Mountain.
 Most of this deposition of colluvium and alluvium probably occurred during wet climate associated with continental glaciation.
 All of the colluvium, alluvium, and bedrock have been altered by soil forming processes to produce the land surface we see today.

-In summary, features shown on Figure 1 reflect major events in the geologic history of the area - igneous intrusion of the Pikes Peak Granite, mountain building forming the Rampart Range Fault, basin filling forming the Dawson Formation, and removal of the uppermost part of the Dawson Formation by erosion.
+In summary, features shown on Figure 1 reflect major events in the geologic history of the area - igneous intrusion of the Pikes Peak Granite, mountain building forming the Rampart Range Fault, basin filling forming the Dawson Formation, and removal of part of the Dawson Formation by erosion.
 This erosion left the Rampart Range standing high, produced the gravel covered terraces, and the present stream valleys.
 Some of these features have been covered by material washing and sliding down the slopes.
 Soil has formed on the geologic materials exposed at the land surface.